yegor256/xdsd/_posts/2014/2014-04-11-cost-of-loc.md

 categories: blog
 disqus: true
 tags: loc cost experience
+description: |
-description: How much do you pay per line of code?
-This article compares two projects
+  This article compares two projects and calculates their average costs per one line of code changed.
+  The experiment proves economical advantage of a distributed development.
 keywords:
   - line of code
   - cost of LoC